TacRP-EX-Creators-Club/tacrp_special_delivery/README.md

 -------------------------------------------------

 Special Delivery is a small expansion pack for TacRP that includes weapons that required additional work in order to bring to life within Tactical Interventions flashy style.
-Most of these required substantial animation edits or entirely custom animations in order to implement them.
+Most of these required substantial animation edits or entirely custom animations in order to implement them, a factor that was particularly limiting in the creation of TacRP Interops, which sought to exclusively use TacInt's animations with minor edits.

+There are also some additional goodies in this pack, oddball stuff that you don't see often in FPS games, and maybe even a few fictional weapons.